fairpm/tsc/working-groups/README.md

 ## Active Working Groups

+### AspireCloud
+The AspireCloud Working Group is responsible for the development and maintenance of AspireCloud, a standalone API server that acts as a bridge between a mirror of the legacy WordPress plugin repository and the emerging FAIR protocol ecosystem.

+AspireCloud currently indexes a mirror of the WordPress.org plugin repository and exposes that data via a custom API.
+The group is now extending AspireCloud to support the FAIR protocol in addition to the traditional WordPress API, enabling unified search and discovery across both systems.

+This work is seen as a critical transitional layer to support adoption of the FAIR Package Manager by maintaining compatibility with existing workflows while introducing a more modern and federated package model.

+AspireCloud is built with Laravel and PostgreSQL.

+**The AspireCloud WG is a permanent Working Group.**

 ### Community
 The Community Working Group (CWG) is a documentation and process-focused initiative to support contributor onboarding and clarify how to engage with the FAIR Package Manager project.